 Ahluwalia Contacts has major orders from leading private and public enterprises, including orders from hospitals, the police department and banks.

-In fact, the order book is close to Rs 38 billion.
+In fact, the order book is close to Rs 40 billion.
 The company has managed to reduce its debt this year, which is good, as the business can be highly leveraged.
-With an expected EPS of Rs 20 for 2016-17, the stock is not expensive at Rs 220.
+With an expected EPS of Rs 20 for 2017-18, the stock is not expensive at Rs 302.
+In fact, if you give it a p/e of around 20, the stock should trade at Rs 400 at the very least.
+Check stock quote of Ahluwalia Contracts here

 A better performer in difficult environment